expert digital marketing coach matthew bertram

 5. What protects margin, attribution, and positioning over time?

-Until those questions are answered structurally, growth is speculation.
+Until these questions are answered structurally, growth is speculation.

 Growth architecture is not: